This post is brought to you in partnership with our road trip sponsor Rainier Fruit. Recipe and opinions are my own.

 While road tripping we are at the mercy of food that keeps well while travelling, little refrigeration, and potential lack of access to a grocery store.
 After a few stressful campfire meal making episodes of “Blow-up by Mom”, I realized that it’s a necessity to have dinner-making staples just in case and that is easiest to do when you use staples that hold up to heat and snack-type foods that can play double duty.

-Now save this recipe and go get some delicious Rainier Fruit blueberries before the season ends.
+Now save this recipe and get some delicious Rainier Fruit blueberries for snacking and dinner.Print

 Roasted Sweet Potatoes and Blueberries